Kettu Kalyanam

-Kettu Kalyanam, also known as Thali Kettu, was the name of an elaborate marriage ceremony of the Samanthan, Nair, Maarar, and Ambalavasi communities of the southern Indian state of Kerala.
-The customs varied from region to region and caste to caste. (a matrilineal form of marriage) might take place only if the bride had already had this elaborate ritual mock-marriage known as Kettu Kalyanam.
-The Kettu Kalyanam is ceremonial only, for after the rituals the groom returns to his house, never to meet the bride again.
-In some parts of Malabar immediately after the ceremony, a formal divorce is constituted, whereas in other areas the groom enters into sambandham with the girl and becomes her husband in practice, if the girl be of marriageable age.
+Kettu Kalyanam, also known as Thali Kettu, was the name of an elaborate ceremonial marriage of the Samanthan, Nair, Maarar, and Ambalavasi communities of the southern Indian state of Kerala.
+The customs of this marriage varied from region to region and caste to caste.
+Among the higher class Nairs in North Malabar, Travancore and Cochin, a Malayali Brahmin (Nambudiri or Potti) is invited for the purpose of tying the Tali and performing rituals.
+In South Malabar, a person who belongs to the same caste or Thirumulpad, or Pattar (Tamil Brahmin) is invited to act as bridegroom.

+Sambandham (a matrilineal form of marriage) might take place only if the bride had already had this elaborate ritual mock-marriage known as Kettu Kalyanam.
+The Kettu Kalyanam is ceremonial only, for after the rituals the groom returns to his house never to meet the bride again.
+In some parts of Malabar, immediately after the ceremony a formal divorce is constituted, whereas in other areas the groom enters into sambandham with the girl and becomes her husband in practice if the girl is of marriageable age.